emtee40/FMHY-wiki/Stream-Site-Grading.md

 **Note** - We also poll high ranking members for their favorites.
 These votes don't affect the main scores, but they are used when breaking ties.
 Each vote is represented by a 🌟.

 ***
-## Cineby
-### Score: 24/24
-1. Streams load very fast. ✔️
-1. The content is 1080p and allows switching to lower quality. ✔️
-1. Finds popular things with no issue, including older content. ✔️
-1. 8 english + 8 non english sources that auto-switch if one fails. ✔️
-1. Auto-next works as expected. ✔️
-1. UI is solid, feels clean and modern. ✔️
-1. You can add your own subtitles, search for subtitles, and adjust them. ✔️
-1. It has movies, shows and anime. ✔️
-1. The site has watchlists + history. ✔️
-1. Has sorting options + watch history based recommendations when you login. ✔️
-1. Site is completely usable without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️

-Community Favorites: 🌟🌟🌟🌟🌟🌟🌟🌟

-***
 ## movie-web Instances
 ### Score: 24/24
 1. Streams load very fast. ✔️